dufferzafar/repo-size/README.md

 * **1.0.1**

-@pankajsharma converted the chrome plugin to a userscript that didn't use jQuery and worked on FF.
+[@pankajksharma](https://github.com/pankajksharma) converted the chrome plugin to a userscript that didn't use jQuery and worked on FF.

 * **1.0**